-Manual pupil threshold is set using the Manual/Automatic Threshold (Th) Switch button.
-This option must be used in conjunction with the binary view introduced above.
-It serves to refine the binary threshold defining the pupil.
-The pupil must appear as a uniform black patch.
-A good threshold is when the pupil is clearly isolated from the rest of the searching region of interest appearing in white (as displayed in Figure 14 or 15).
+in Figure 17 or 18).
 The threshold can be changed using the vertical scroll bar on the right side of each video.
-If the threshold is too high (Figure 16, video on the left) the pupil looks fuzzy, blackness is sparse and not contiguous, and the tracking circle is red which means poor tracking.
-If the threshold is too low (Figure 17, video on the left) the image looks too dark and the pupil is not clearly isolated from the background.
+If the threshold is too high (Figure 19, video on the left) the pupil looks fuzzy, blackness is sparse and not contiguous and the tracking circle is red which means poor tracking.
+If the threshold is too low (Figure 20, video on the left) the image looks too dark and the pupil is not clearly isolated from the background.

-Figure 16 - Threshold too high on the left video (right pupil) - pupil looks fuzzy, blackness is sparse and not contiguous.
+Figure 19 - Threshold too high on the left video (right pupil) - looks fuzzy, blackness is sparse and not contiguous.
 Note the tracking circle in red which indicates poor tracking.

-Figure 17 - Threshold too low on the left video- the image looks too dark and the pupil is not clearly isolated from the background.
+Figure 20 - The Threshold too low on the left video - the image looks too dark and the pupil is not clearly isolated from the background.